vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/09/009_AtmA/_index.md

 +++
 ## Comment
 This hymn and the following (except a few verses of the latter) are one Rig-Veda hymn, namely, i.
 164, and but a small part of them occur in any other Vedic text.
 Both are found in Pāipp. xvi., in somewhat changed verse-order, as will be noted under the different verses below.
-Vāit. takes no notice of this hymn; in Kāuç. it (vs. 1) is quoted in 18.
-25, with various others, in a ceremony for prosperity; and the gaṇamālā (see note to Kāuç.
+Vāit. takes no notice of this hymn; in Kāuś. it (vs. 1) is quoted in 18.
+25, with various others, in a ceremony for prosperity; and the gaṇamālā (see note to Kāuś.
 18. 25) reckons it as belonging to the salila gaṇa.

 ## Translations